Professor-Paradox/Linux/Windows Installation Guide.md

 choco install sumatrapdf virtualbox vscode wiztree --force -y
 ```

-5. **Clementine**
+5. **Strawberry**
     - Download the latest version and install
+    - double clicking on a song will > add to queue and play if there is nothing playing already
+    - buffer duration 40,000
-    - Enable 1second fadeout
+    - Enable 1 second fadeout
-    - Save ratings and Statistics to the file
+    - fade on pause or resume
+    - continue to next song if item is unavailable
+    - metadata enable both options
+    - show mood bar happy
     - Change Stop after current track to `media stop`
     - Modify the Columns Order to this
     - Title,Artist,Album,Album Artist, Genre, Play count